neo-project/docs/docs/en-us/reference/rpc/latest-version/api/submitblock.md

 ﻿# submitblock Method

-Broadcasts a raw block in the NEO network.
+Broadcasts a new block in the NEO network.

 ```json
 {